-When leaving the sanctuary, those same eight 'arms' send us outward to all points of the compass2, to live out our faith in service to God's people wherever we may go.
+When leaving the sanctuary, those same eight 'arms' send us outward to all points of the compass3, to live out our faith in service to God's people wherever we may go.

 The Park Ridge Community Church is affiliated to the United Church of Christ, but this cross is not restricted to their use, or indeed by any other Protestant or Catholic church.

-Way over on the other side of the world in Orange, NSW, Australia we can see a Baptismal Cross on the grave headstone of an Orthodox Greek Cypriot.
-(Photo on the right)
+For example, way over on the other side of the world in Orange, NSW, Australia we can see a Baptismal Cross on this grave headstone of an Orthodox Greek Cypriot.